Gelardinio/Spotify-Auto-Sleep/README.md

 # Spotify-Auto-Sleep
-This app communicates with the Fitbit REST Api to pause the user's music after they have fallen asleep.
+This Fitbit app communicates with the Spotify Web Api to pause the user's music after the fitbit detects that they have fallen asleep.
+The current Spotify mobile application only allows for set times of when to stop the music.
+This app relieves the hassle of having to choose times of when you think you will fall asleep.
+Currently there is no interface.
+However, the app works just as well without one since no user control is needed.